musadiq7860/AI_growth_auditor/README.md

-AI Growth Audit n8n Workflow
+AI Growth Audit
-This repository contains the AI Growth Audit n8n workflow, an automated lead generation and consulting tool.
-It uses AI to analyze a business's core challenges and instantly provide a custom, 3-step growth strategy.
+This repository contains an n8n workflow designed to automate lead generation by providing instant, AI-driven business audits.
+It captures lead information through a form, scrapes their website, and uses an LLM to generate a customized 3-step growth strategy.

-🚀 How It Works
+How It Works
-The workflow follows a seamless path from lead capture to strategy delivery:
+The workflow automates the following steps:

-Lead Capture: A built-in n8n form collects the user's name, business email, website URL, and their biggest growth challenge.
+Lead Capture: A public-facing n8n form collects the user's name, business email, website URL, and their primary growth bottleneck.

-Website Analysis: The workflow uses an HTTP request to scrape data from the provided company website.
+Website Scraping: The workflow performs an HTTP request to the provided URL to gather context about the business.

-AI Strategy Generation: Utilizing a Basic LLM Chain powered by Google Gemini, the system analyzes the business data and the user's specific challenge to generate a professional 3-step strategy.
+AI Analysis: A Basic LLM Chain (using Google Gemini) processes the website data and the user's specific challenge.

+Strategy Generation: The AI generates a professional, 3-step actionable growth strategy tailored to the lead's needs.

-CRM Update: The lead's information and the generated AI strategy are automatically appended to a Google Sheet ("AI Lead Generation CRM") for tracking.
+CRM Integration: Lead details and the generated strategy are automatically appended to a Google Sheet (acting as a CRM).

-Automated Response: The custom audit is sent directly to the user via a messaging node (e.g., WhatsApp or Email).
+Instant Delivery: The strategy is sent directly to the user (via Messaging/Email nodes).

-🛠️ Components
-Form Trigger: "Get Your Free AI-Powered Growth Audit".

-AI Model: Google Gemini (via LangChain integration).

-Scraper: HTTP Request node for real-time website data collection.

-Storage: Google Sheets for lead management.
+Features
+Automated Lead Magnet: Provides immediate value to potential clients.

+AI-Powered Insights: Uses Google Gemini for high-quality, contextual advice.

+Zero-Manual Entry: Automatically populates your CRM with qualified lead data.

+Customizable: Easily swap the LLM or the CRM destination (e.g., Airtable, HubSpot).

-📋 Prerequisites
+Prerequisites
-To use this workflow, you will need:

-An n8n instance (self-hosted or Cloud).
+n8n (Cloud or self-hosted)

-Google Gemini API credentials.
+Google Gemini API Key (for the AI analysis)

-A Google Sheets document to act as your CRM.

-(Optional) Messaging credentials for sending the final report.
+Google Sheets API (for the CRM component)

-⚙️ Installation
+Installation
-Download the AI Growth Audit.json file from this repository.
+Download the AI Growth Audit.json file.

-Open your n8n editor.
+In your n8n dashboard, create a new workflow.

-Click on the Workflow Menu (top right) and select Import from File.
+Click the menu (three dots) and select Import from File.

 Select the AI Growth Audit.json file.

-Configure your credentials for:
+Configure the credentials for the following nodes:

-Google Gemini (PaLM) API.
+Google Gemini (PaLM) API: For the LLM nodes.

+Google Sheets: For the "Append row in sheet" node.

-Google Sheets (Map the documentId to your own spreadsheet).
+Update the Spreadsheet ID in the Google Sheets node to match your own sheet.

 Activate the workflow.

-📝 Configuration Note
-The LLM is configured with strict formatting rules to ensure a professional output:

-Exactly 3 steps.

-No markdown symbols like asterisks.

-Double line breaks between steps for readability.
+Usage
+Once activated, n8n will provide a Form URL.
+You can share this link directly with leads or embed it on your website.
+When a user submits the form, the automation triggers instantly.

+Node Structure
+Form Trigger: "Get Your Free AI-Powered Growth Audit"

+Wait Node: Ensures stability between triggers and requests.

+HTTP Request: Scrapes the lead's website content.

+Basic LLM Chain: The brain of the operation, using LangChain.

+Merge Node: Combines user inputs with AI outputs.

+Google Sheets Node: Logs all data for follow-up.